 When PIMCO determines that a Trade Error has occurred for which reimbursement is appropriate, the Account or PIMCO Fund will be compensated as determined by PIMCO in its discretion.
 Resolution of Trade Errors may include, but is not limited to, permitting Accounts and PIMCO Funds to retain gains or reimbursing Accounts or PIMCO Funds for losses resulting from the Trade Error.
-The calculation of the amount of any gain or loss will depend on the particular facts surrounding the Trade Error, and the methodology used by PIMCO to calculate gain or loss may vary.
+The calculation of the amount of any gain or loss will depend on the particular facts surrounding the Trade Error, and the methodology used by PIMCO to calculate gain or loss (for example, with respect to the payment of interest) may differ based on the facts and circumstances and type of Client, regulatory or other reasons, even for the same error or errors that otherwise appear similar.
 Compensation is generally expected to be limited to direct and actual out-of-pocket monetary losses (in certain circumstances, net of any associated gains) and will not include any amounts that PIMCO deems to be uncertain or speculative, nor will it cover investment losses not caused by the Trade Error or other opportunity costs.
+With respect to errors in PIMCO's trade allocation process, whether the result of a System Incident or otherwise, PIMCO will generally seek to take steps it deems appropriate to achieve the intended allocation; however, PIMCO may determine that such intended allocation is no longer possible or desirable.
+Accounts will bear the economic impact, if any, associated with any change to the allocation, subject to PIMCO satisfying its standard of care.
+Please see Item 11, "Code of Ethics, Participation Or Interest In Client Transactions and Personal Trading," for additional information on PIMCO's trade allocation process.
+Clients will not always be notified of Trade Errors or circumstances that might be considered Trade Errors.